-ID# Commenter Comment EPA Response 102 EEI E. It Is Premature to Address Alternative PISC Periods or PISC Monitoring at the Time A UIC Class VI Permit Application Is Made.
+ID# Commenter Comment EPA Response 102 EF ΞΕΙ E. It Is Premature to Address Alternative PISC Periods or PISC Monitoring at the Time A UIC Class VI Permit Application Is Made.
 The Draft Guidance requires that PISC monitoring obligations and the duration of the PISC period be addressed at the time the UIC Class VI permit is made.
 See Draft Guidance at 23, 33.
 It is premature to address these issues before injection.
 The Draft Guidance states that any application of an alternative PISC period must be "based on detailed site-specific analyses" and that the applicant must "provide substantive documentation to support the petition."
 Draft Guidance at 33.
-Before the injection and monitoring phase has commenced, it is not clear that an applicant would have the detailed, site-specific analyses needed to support the alternative PISC period petition as the behavior of the CO2 stream, after injection, in the geologic formation is one of the most appropriate to address the duration of the PISC period closer to cessation of injection, when there is sufficient data to provide the required detailed analyses.
-While the Draft Guidance indicates that the PISC monitoring period may be modified during the life of a GS project, the Draft Guidance, EPA should make clear that applicants that choose to wait for actual project data to seek a modified PISC monitoring period dees not prevent subsequent applications based on new or additional data.
+Before the injection and monitoring phase has commenced, it is not clear that an applicant would have the detailed, site- specific analyses needed to support the alternative PISC period petition as the behavior of the CO2 stream, after injection, in the geologic formation is one of the most important factors in assessing risks to USDW.
+Therefore, it would be most appropriate to address the duration of the PISC period closer to cessation of injection, when there is sufficient data to provide the required detailed analyses.
+While the Draft Guidance indicates that the PISC monitoring period may be modified during the life of a GS project, the Draft Guidance, EPA should make clear that applicants that choose to wait for actual project data to seek a modified PISC monitoring period are able to do so, and, in fact, are encouraged to do so.
+EPA also should make clear that any denial of a petition for an alternative PISC period does not prevent subsequent applications based on new or additional data.
 Similarly, with respect to PISC monitoring requirements, EPA seeks overly specific information before such information is available or necessary.
-Moreover, the Draft Guidance proposes to require permit applicants to identify what criteria would be used to adjust the scope and frequency of PISC monitoring at the time the permit application is made.
-It is both premature and overly rigid to insist that such criteria be established before any injection has occurred.
-Such an approach, which could require a project to continue costly and unnecessary monitoring ventoring is not required to protect USDW, is contrary to EPA's goal of an adaptive, si The EPA made edits throughout the document to clarify that the PISC timeframe can be changed at any time during the injection and PISC phases.
+Moreover, the Draft Guidance proposes to require permit applications to continue costly and unnecessary monitoring even when project-specific data demonstrate that the scope or frequency of such monitoring is not required to protect USDW, is contrary to EPA's goal of an adaptive, The EPA made edits throughout the document to clarify that the PISC timeframe can be changed at any time during the injection and PISC phases.
 The regulations require submittal of the plans with the permit application (40 CFR 146.82(a)(16) and (17)).
 However, flexibility exists to modify the plans over the life of the project.
-The EPA also clarified that there is flexibility to submit a non- endangerment demonstration before 50 years, and added discussion of the benefits of establishing non-endangerment demonstration criteria in the PISC and Site Closure Plan to gain owner/operator-UIC Director agreement during the permitting process.
+The EPA also clarified that there is flexibility to submit a non-endangerment demonstration before 50 years, and added discussion of the benefits of establishing non-endangerment demonstration criteria in the PISC and Site Closure Plan to gain owner/operator-UIC Director agreement during the permitting process.
 Additionally, in response to this and other comments, the EPA modified the text throughout the final guidance to refer to "endangerment of USDWs," rather than "risk" wherever appropriate.